 Plans and goals are great.
 In fact, in most cases, being future-oriented has served me extremely well.
 It has helped me to achieve many of my financial, personal, and career goals.
 As Tony Robbins says, “Setting goals is the first step in turning the invisible into the visible”.

-Because of my orientation towards the future I have developed a characteristic that has helped me excel at paying off debt and master the art of the budgeting.
+Because of my orientation towards the future, I have developed a characteristic that has helped me excel at paying off debt and master the art of budgeting.
 It has enhanced my ability to embrace delayed gratification.

 - Extremely anxious about the future.